• Skip to primary navigation

 Some beef aficionados have a very adamant answer to this question.
 They’ll quickly say that a marinade for steak is best, while others say that a dry rub is the way to go.
 And then there’s another group of people that are secretly wondering, “Is there really a difference between the two?”

 There is a difference between the two, but it’s important to know that both rubs and marinade for steak are good choices.
 Both options enhance the flavor of beef.
-We usually gravitate towards rubs (we’ll explain why), but there are times that marinades are better.
+We usually gravitate towards a good dry rub recipe (we’ll explain why), but there are times that marinades are better.
 Here’s what you should know about marinades and rubs:

 A marinade is a way to enhance the flavor of beef.
 It’s a strongly-flavored liquid made of herbs and spices that beef is steeped in until it takes on some of the liquid flavors.
 Marinating can take as little as an hour or as long as overnight.

 You may have also heard that a marinade for steak tenderizes the beef.
 Some chefs agree with this statement and others say marinades do very little, if anything, to help tenderize beef.
 From our own personal kitchen experience, we usually side with the chefs that say it does very little.
-Marinades can definitely make a tough cut more flavorful, but they will never turn a tough cut tender.
+Marinades can definitely make tougher cuts more flavorful, but they will never turn a tough cut tender.

 What ingredients are used in marinade for steak?